druid-io/druid-io.github.io/CONTRIBUTING.md

 When submitting a pull request (PR), please use the following guidelines:

-- Verify the webpage works by running `jekyll serve -w`
+- First verify your changes by running `bundle exec jekyll serve -w`.
-- Try to keep pull requests short and submit separate ones for unrelated features, but feel free to combine simple bugfixes/tests into one pull request.
+- For most webpage changes, please submit pull requests to this repository based off the "src" branch.
-- For any documentation changes, please submit pull requests to the [main Druid repo](https://github.com/druid-io/druid-io.github.io).
+- For any documentation changes (in the "docs" folder), please submit pull requests to the [main Druid repo](https://github.com/druid-io/druid-io.github.io).
 All Druid documentation is hosted under [https://github.com/druid-io/druid/tree/master/docs/content](https://github.com/druid-io/druid/tree/master/docs/content).